robertwenner/comics/doc/outputs.md

 ## Dependencies

 Some output modules depend on other output modules running first.
-For example, to export your comics as `.png`, you first need to export them as per-language `.svg`s, then the `Comic::Out::PngInkscape` module will work with the per-language `.svg`s.
+For example, to export your comics as `.png`, the `Comic::Out::SvgPerLanguage` first need to export them as per-language `.svg`s, then the `Comic::Out::PngInkscape` module will turn the per-language `.svg`s into `.png`s.

 The code is smart enough to use the modules in the right order, but it cannot yet pull in missing modules.
 So to get `.png` output, you must configure the `Comic::Out::SvgPerLanguage` as well.

+The order in which these modules run is undefined, but they will only run after all [Check](check.md) modules have finished.

 ## Output Organization